raven-dev-ops/tool_csv_data/README.md

 [API CI](https://github.com/raven-dev-ops/ravdevops_demo_datatool/actions/workflows/dashboard_api_ci.yml/badge.svg)
 [Latest Release](https://img.shields.io/github/v/release/raven-dev-ops/ravdevops_demo_datatool?include_prereleases)

-**Phase 1 goal:** non-technical users can take one CSV (Gmail, iPhone, LinkedIn, etc.), click to format, and get a standard, clean CSV.
-Optional: email the result.
+MamboLite is a single-CSV contact formatter.
+Non-technical users can take one CSV (Gmail, iPhone, LinkedIn, etc.), click to format, and get a standard, clean CSV, with an optional email step.

+## Docs & navigation

+- Quick start and usage: this file (`README.md`)
+- Project wiki and links hub: `wiki.md`
+- Phase 1 milestones and dates: `timeline.md`
+- Phases 2–8 roadmap: `roadmap.md`
+- Detailed Phase 1 project plan: `MamboLite/scripts/project_plan.yml`

 ## Quick start

 - Easiest: download the latest `.exe` from Releases and run the GUI.
 - Or run from source (GUI or CLI) using the steps below.

 ## Demo

 - A short GUI demo GIF will be added here after the next release.
-- Tip: to record your own on Windows, use Xbox Game Bar (Win + G), then drag the GIF into MamboLite/docs/ and link it here.
+- Tip: to record your own on Windows, use Xbox Game Bar (Win + G), then drag the GIF into `MamboLite/docs/` and link it here.
 ## Project layout

 ```